Reporting Boundary: All UK partners and staff and 4 sites: 65-66 Lincolns Inn Fields; 20-23 Lincolns Inn Fields; IB Kingsway

 The legal industry must take action on climate change.
 As we enter a decade of climate action, law firms have many reasons to take stock of their environmental credentials.
 First, as businesses continue to analyse their supply chains for environmental impacts, law firms recognise the risk of falling behind on sustainability.
 Second, as the law develops around sustainability, law firms will want to reassure clients that their expertise is evolving with the most pressing concerns to modern businesses.

-As part of the Planet Mark certification, Farrer & Co has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Farrer & Co has committed to making a year-on-year reduction.

 Planet Mark worked closely with Farrer & Co to review and verify its environmental data.
 By measuring and identifying its biggest environmental impact, Farrer was able to identify gaps in its sustainability strategy and prioritise efforts and resources to drive year-on-year carbon reductions.